alcoras/microFrontends/SetingUpNewMicrofrontend.md

     1. > `npm i @angular/elements`
     2. Update `~/<YourMicrofrontend>/src/app/app.module.ts` like `~/occupation-uf/src/app/app.module.ts`
     3. Don't forget to set up unique id in `customElements.define` and add `APP_INITIALIZER` facotry to `providers` in `app.module.ts`
-9. For every microfrontend to work on their own we have to prepare environemnt variables (apigateway url):
+9. For every microfrontend to work on their own we have to prepare environemnt variables (apigateway, url):
     1. `~/<YourMicrofrontend>/src/environemnts/environment.ts` - we configure variables
     2. `~/<YourMicrofrontend>/src/main.ts` - we initialize them
     3. Check other projects for reference